-The AST is found in almost all of South America, with a substantial population in Brazil and Peru.
+The Amazon Sapphire Tarantula is found in almost all of South America, with a substantial population in Brazil and Peru.

 She’s prone to flicking hair when she’s threatened, and she’ll even resort to biting sometimes, so she’s not a good spider for beginners.
 For more experienced hobbyists though, she’s a beauty that many want to add to their collection.